MaxArt2501/es6-math/README.md

 Where `Object.defineProperty` isn't supported (IE7-, for example) or it can't be used on plain objects (IE8), the values are defined as common properties and thus they can be overwritten.
 This can't be avoided.

+Some functions may not be as precise as you expect.
+This usually happens with large arguments, and depends on the formulae used to compute the result.
+For example, `Math.asinh` starts returning `Infinity` as soon as `1.3407807929942597e+154`, whereas Firefox returns finite values up to `1.7976931348623157e+308` (i.e.
+`Number.MAX_VALUE`).
+As of version 38, Chrome isn't as good, though.

 ### `Math.fround`

 This function is correctly polyfilled on platforms that support typed arrays (as `Float32Array`).
 On